 Trex decking is a low-maintenance decking solution that requires a fraction of the work of wood decks and is less likely to get slippery when wet.
 It still requires occasional attention to keep it looking its best, but you’ll be delighted with the finished results.

-At Prince William Home Improvement, we love delighting homeowners with wood decking, composite decking and the decking products that finish off your home’s deck design.
+At Prince William Home Improvement, we love delighting homeowners with wood decking, composite decking and the decking materials that finish off your home’s deck design.
 Call us today at 800-799-7944 to get a quote.